PrafulB/decentifai/README.md

-# webFed
+# DecentiFAI
-P2P Decentralized learning using the Y.js CRDT and WebRTC!
+Decentralization in Federated AI modeling using the Y.js CRDT and WebRTC!